 This park has got a significant population of royal Bengal tigers, Indian leopards, sloth bears, barasingha, and Indian wild dogs.
 What will really leave you intrigued is the fact that this is the same forest that was depicted in Rudyard’s Kipling’s ‘The Jungle Book.’

 In the 1800s, it was still under the rule of the Gond dynasty for many centuries.
-It was only in 1862 when the first forest management rules were instituted prohibiting the cutting of various tree species like Sal, Teak, Saja.
-And by 1871, this place saw a tremendous change.
+It was only in 1862 when the first forest management rules were instituted prohibiting the cutting of various tree species like Sal, Teak, Saja, etc. And, by 1871, this place saw a tremendous change.

-Then in 1969, the management began to relocate the villages to more core areas like Bishanpura, Gorhela, etc. Sometime around 1970, the authorities tried and made successful attempts for safeguarding the ‘jewel of Kanha’, the ‘Barasingha’ species of deers from extinction.
+Then in 1969, the management began to relocate the villages to more core areas like Bishanpura, Gorhela, etc. In 1970, the authorities tried and made successful attempts for safeguarding the ‘jewel of Kanha’, the ‘Barasingha’ species of deers from extinction.

 By 1980, so much had happened in this place that the Kanha Park had become the perfect location for Stanley Breeden and Belinda Wright’s award-winning National Geographic Film, ‘Land of the Tigers’.
 And the same year, this place witnessed the successful attempts of the very first phase of the Project Tiger.

-Kawardha Palace.
-The Kawardha Palace is yet another amazing option to explore in and around the Kanha Tiger Reserve.
+2. Kawardha Palace.
+This one is yet another amazing option to explore in and around the Kanha Tiger Reserve.
 Spread across an area of 11 acres, this destination encompasses amazing panoramic views of Maikal Hill Range.
 For any nature lover, this place is a must-visit.

 By Train.
 The overall connectivity via train to Madhya Pradesh is very good.
-Rajdhani, Garib Rath, Shatabdi are some of the trains that will take you to Madhya Pradesh.
-The nearest railway station is Jabalpur.
-From there, you will need to get some means of transportation to cover a distance of around 160km approximately.
+Rajdhani, Garib Rath, Shatabdi are some of the trains that operate to and fro Madhya Pradesh at good frequency.
+The nearest railway station is Jabalpur Junction located at a distance of about 126 km via Mandla-Jabalpur Road.
+As you deboard at the station, you will need to cover the remaining distance by some means of public transportation.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here